rdkcentral/Lightning-SDK/docs/plugins/tv.md

 ```

 If a `channelNumber` is passed as an argument, the `channel` method attempts to change the TV channel.
-It returns a *promise* that returns the channel information as an object.
+It returns a *Promise* that returns the channel information as an object.

 During *development*, you can pass either 1, 2 or 3 as the `channelNumber`, so that one of the default mocked channels can be selected.